Virtuoel/Pehkui/README.md

 # Pehkui
-Library mod for the Fabric, Forge, and Quilt mod loaders that allows mod developers to modify the size of entities.
+Library mod for the Quilt, NeoForge, Forge, and Fabric mod loaders that allows mod developers to modify the size of entities.

 # Information for Players
 <details open>